oskarlaasik/Chatbot-of-Justice/README.md

 ## Usage

-This library can either be run locally or deployed as docker container.
-The library uses the supreme court dataset(https://www.kaggle.com/datasets/deepcontractor/supreme-court-judgment-prediction) and assumes it is in the data folder.
+The library uses the supreme court dataset(https://www.kaggle.com/datasets/deepcontractor/supreme-court-judgment-prediction) and assumes it is in the data folder: data/justice.csv.

 ## Running locally